Kim Jae-yeon (politician): Member of the National Assembly

 On 12 March 2012, prior to the 2012 election, Kim was selected the 3rd list of the Unified Progressive Party (UPP), defeating Kim Ji-yoon.
 She was elected to the National Assembly, making her as the first MP graduated from foreign language school in South Korean history.

-From 9 to 28 November, she visited 9 universities, including Jeonbuk National University, Pusan National University and Korea University.
+From 9 to 28 November, she visited nine universities, including Jeonbuk National University, Pusan National University and Korea University.
 In Chungbuk National University, she received requests from students to change the old chairs and desks, as well as enhancing the air conditioning and heating systems.
 She then sent these requests to the Chancellor.
 Some students gave positive and supportive responds.

 On 20 January 2013, Kim suggested an amendment of the Income Tax Act that includes religious taxation.
 On 22 February, during the hearing session of the Deputy Prime Minister-nominee Hyun Oh-seok, she revealed that Hyun had acquired a master's degree in public administration at Seoul National University during the national service.
 On 5 September, she was appointed the spokesperson of the UPP, formerly solely served by Hong Sung-kyu.

 On 6 November, the UPP MPs including Kim, shaved their heads as a sign of protest against the Government's suggestion to ban and dissolve their parties, suggested by the then Justice Minister Hwang Kyo-ahn.
 Soon, they also launched an indefinite hunger strike.
 15 days later, she was brought to a hospital.
-Despite of their protests, the Constitutional Court ordered the dissolution and prohibition of the party on 19 December 2014, in which the elections of its all MPs were nullified.
+Despite their protests, the Constitutional Court ordered the dissolution and prohibition of the party on 19 December 2014, in which the elections of its all MPs were nullified.

 Post-MP career

-Following her removal as an MP, she opened an account of afreecaTV on 25 August 2015.
+Following her removal as an MP, she opened an AfreecaTV account on 25 August 2015.

-On 20 March 2016, prior to the 2016 election, she joined the newly formed People's United Party (PUP), in which was denounced as the "another UPP" by critics.
+On 20 March 2016, prior to the 2016 election, she joined the newly formed People's United Party (PUP), which was denounced as "another UPP" by critics.
 She ran for Uijeongbu 2nd constituency but lost.
 In the end of the year, she opened a bookshop named Bookshop of Life.

 In December 2017, following the PUP's merger with the New People's Party (NPP) into the Minjung Party, she was appointed the spokesperson.
 In February 2020, she was again selected the Minjung candidate for Uijeongbu 2nd constituency at the 2020 election, but came behind of Kim Min-chul and Lee Hyung-seop.